 For males with low testosterone levels, TRT is a popular treatment.
 Exogenous testosterone supplements are used to bring the body’s levels back within a healthy range.
 There are several ways to deliver TRT, including:

-• Transdermal patches or gels: These techniques enable the skin to absorb testosterone, resulting in a consistent release of the hormone.
+- Transdermal patches or gels: These techniques make the skin absorb testosterone.

-TRT can improve mood, energy levels, and general quality of life by raising testosterone levels, which can also help reduce anxiety symptoms linked to low T.
+TRT can improve mood, energy levels, and general quality of life by raising testosterone levels and it can also help reduce anxiety symptoms linked to low T.

 Psychotherapy